-Leviticus 27 – The Redemption of Things Vowed to God
+Leviticus 27 – Regarding Things Given to God

 A. Consecrating persons to the LORD.